evakazimirova/mturk/assets/FAQ.md

 No, money can only be transferred to the following cards: MasterCard, VISA.

 ### Can I get the money transfer into any country?
 Unfortunately, money transfer around the world isn’t possible.
-Currently, only the residents of the USA, Canada, the EU, the UK, Russian Federation and Belarus can take part in the project.
+Currently, only the residents of the USA, Canada, the EU, the UK, the Russian Federation and Belarus can take part in the project.

 ### I can’t get the money transferred onto my card, what should I do?
 Money can be withdrawn from your balance only when it’s equal or more than $10.

-Also, money transfer is possible in the following countries: the USA, Canada, the EU, the UK, Russian Federation and Belarus.
+Also, money transfer is possible in the following countries: the USA, Canada, the EU, the UK, the Russian Federation and Belarus.

 ### I have annotated all the videos in the task, but my balance hasn’t been updated.
 What’s the matter?
 Please, take the mini-test for the tutorial applied to this particular task.